 The doubts include:

-- What is considered as your most fulfilling work in your portfolio?
+- What is considered as the most fulfilling work in your portfolio?

 - Which piece in your portfolio has used the most technological resources?

 - What is considered as the most difficult project from your portfolio and why?